Advanced-Research-Centre/QKSA/README.md

 * v10: Integrate test environment with agent.
 Structured LEAST model and policy.
 Tested random Pauli environment for 2 and 3 qubits.
 * v11: Run, policy and prediction scheme structured.
 Full pseudo-code integrated in agent.

+### In progress
+* v12: Smart process tomography based on LEAST metrics on action-perception history.

 ### Planned upgrades
 * Hidden and visible qubits.
 GHZ test with 2 visible qubits. ++++
 * Neighbour/visible qubits based on quantum interaction graph. ++
 * Quantum Kolmogorov Complexity as a metric for quantum agents with entanglement. +
 * Quantum Entanglement Entropy and Mutual Information as a function of number of visible qubits for quantum agents. +
-* Smart tomography based on TM Solomonoff induction instead of NN. +++
 * Formulate reward and replication policy for tomography.
 Integrate agent with Goedel machine. +++
 * Hypervisor for automatic threaded execution of generated quines. ++
 * Quantum Cellular Automata Rule/Composibility Learning. +